 After 20 minutes of the Pod not receiving sensor glucose values, you move into a state of Automated Mode called Automated: Limited.
 The Omnipod 5 App will display "Limited" on the Home screen.
-Your System will remain in Automated: Limited until Sensor communication is restored or the Sensor warmup period ends.

-When the System enters Automated: Limited state, SmartAdjust technology bases its insulin delivery on the following:
+Your System will remain in Automated: Limited until Sensor communication is restored or the Sensor warm-up period ends.
+When the System enters Automated: Limited State, SmartAdjust technology bases its insulin delivery on the following:

-- It looks at your basal rate in Manual Mode at this time of day and your adaptive basal rate for this Pod, and chooses the lower of the two values every 5 minutes.
+- It looks at your basal rate in Manual Mode at this time of day and your Adaptive Basal Rate for this Pod and chooses the lower of the two values every 5 minutes.
 In this way, SmartAdjust technology never gives more than the Basal Programme that would be active during Manual Mode. - If SmartAdjust technology had paused your insulin before the Pod lost connection with your Sensor, it will continue to pause insulin up to 40 minutes for a total of 1 hour paused.
 After 1 hour of no sensor glucose information, it will resume your insulin at your adaptive or manual basal rates, whichever is lower. - Without sensor glucose information, the rate delivered in Automated: Limited will not adjust up or down for current or predicted glucose.

-After an hour of missed sensor glucose values, the Missing Sensor Glucose Values advisory alarm is presented.
+After an hour of missed sensor glucose values, the Missing Sensor Glucose Values Advisory Alarm is presented.
 This alarm will repeat every 15 minutes until acknowledged and every 60 minutes until Sensor communication is restored.
-For more information on this alarm, see " ...
-Missing Sensor Glucose Values" on page 284.
+For more information on this alarm, see "...
+Missing Sensor Glucose Values" on page 368.

-The System also enters Limited state after receiving the Automated Delivery Restriction Advisory alarm.
-For more information about Automated Delivery Restriction, see "21.6 Automated Delivery Restriction" on page 271.
+The System also enters Limited State after receiving the Automated Delivery Restriction Advisory Alarm.
+For more information about Automated Delivery Restriction, see "22.6 Automated Delivery Restriction" on page 355.

 You may also choose to switch to Manual Mode to start your Basal Programme.
-See "22.2 Switching from Automated Mode to Manual Mode" on page 276.
-Check your Dexcom G6 app to see if there are any Sensor actions you need to take to re-establish communication.
-See your Dexcom G6 CGM System Instructions for Use.
+See "23.2 Switching from Automated Mode to Manual Mode" on page 360.

+If you use Dexcom as your Sensor, check your Dexcom App.
+See your Dexcom CGM System Instructions for Use.